According to recently released statistics, nearly 60% percent of all marriages with marriage problems eventually end in breakup or divorce.

 For any healthy marital relationship, physical contact is very important.
 At the very least, ensure you give your spouse a meaningful hug and kiss each day.

 And I don’t mean one of that barely-brushing-your-cheek pecks on the way out the door either!
 Sexual intimacy is also important.
 Even when you don’t feel up to it, make an effort to be open to intimate encounters as often as possible.

 Marriage problems arise because married couples fail to spend quality time with each other.
 If you really want to fix the bugs in your marriage and get your happiness back on track, always have some good time with your spouse.

 Most couples too often assume that their partners just don’t care about their needs and wants failing to understand that their partners cannot read their mind, therefore cannot know what it is that they are thinking.
 Always try to let your spouse know what is in your mind and your desire concerning your marriage.

-#9: Talk and Touch Is Important In Marriage
+#9: Talk and Touch Are Important In Marriage.

 According to Mort Fertel, a relationship coach, he said: “Everyone wants to renew their marriage, but very few have a clue on how to go about it”.
 You need action to get things fixed in your marriage.
 This is because you can never talk your way out of a situation you behaved yourself into.